Scope 1 and Scope 2 emissions reduction activities

 To progress projects and achieve reductions in these areas, we have set up regional teams in North America, Australia, China and Europe to use the MACC process.
 Operational GHG emissions management is an expected core competency for our BUs managing oil and gas production.
 Those BUs are required to review their GHG emissions profile and identify opportunities to enable design and operating improvements that can reduce emissions.
 Output from the MACC informs our annual budget, LRP and technology strategy.

-In 2023, we spent approximately $350 million on Scope 1 and Scope 2 emissions reductions1 and low carbon opportunities.
-Emissions reduction activities resulted in approximately 0.8 million tonnes per annum (MTPA) in CO2e reductions.
+In 2024, we spent approximately $245 million on Scope 1 and Scope 2 emissions reductions.1 Emissions reduction activities resulted in approximately 0.8 million tonnes per annum (MTPA) in CO2e reductions.

 Projects below the line are economic and have a negative breakeven cost of carbon.2 Projects above the line are not economic without considering cost of carbon — the taller the bar, the higher the breakeven cost of carbon.
 The width of the bar indicates the annual operational emissions abatement that would occur should the project be undertaken — the wider the bar, the greater the emissions abated.